-The following table presents fees for professional audit services and other services rendered to our company by E&Y for our fiscal years ended July 31, 2012 and 2013.
+The following table presents fees for professional audit services and other services rendered to our company by EY for our fiscal years ended July 31, 2013 and 2014.

-2012 2013
+2013 2014

-Audit Fees (1) \$ 2,004,259 \$ 1,454,607
+Audit Fees (1) \$ 1,742,112 \$ 1,927,889

-Audit-Related Fees (2) 21,175 391,993
+Audit-Related Fees (2) 104,488 1,180,407

-Tax Fees (3) 104,383 423,899
+Tax Fees (3) 423,899 167,934

-\$ 2,129,817 \$ 2,270,499
+\$ 2,270,499 \$ 3,276,230

-- (1) Audit fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K, review of our quarterly consolidated financial statements presented in our Quarterly Report on Form 10-Q, and services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements for those fiscal years.
-Fees for fiscal 2012 also consisted of professional services rendered in connection with our Registration Statement on Form S-1 related to the initial public offering of our common stock completed in July 2012.
+- (1) Audit fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K, and review of our quarterly consolidated financial statements presented in our Quarterly Report on Form 10-Q. These fees also include professional services provided for new and existing statutory audits of subsidiaries or affiliates of the Company.
 Fees for fiscal 2013 also consisted of professional services rendered in connection with our Registration Statement on Form S-1 related to the public offering of our common stock completed in October 2012. - (2) Audit-Related fees consist of fees for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
-These services include accounting consultations concerning financial accounting and reporting standards. - (3) Tax Fees consist of fees for professional services for tax compliance, tax advice and tax planning.
+These services include accounting consultations, services provided in connection with regulatory filings, technical accounting guidance and other attestation services. - (3) Tax Fees consist of fees for professional services for tax compliance, tax advice and tax planning.
 These services include assistance regarding federal, state and international tax compliance.